thephm/hal_md/README.md

 # hal_md

-Personal relationship management using plain-text Markdown files.
+Personal relationship management of your ego social network using plain-text Markdown files.
+Think of it like a Personal CRM on steroids.

+At this point, mostly a collection of templates but over tine could evolved.
+Relies heavily on a Personal Knowledge Management (PKM) like tool but also

 ## Context